Historical picture

 Modern CO2 absorbent canister-Aisys

-Function- makes rebreathing possible, thus conserving gases and volatile agents, decreasing OR pollution, and avoiding hazards of carbon dioxide rebreathing.
-Soda lime- Activator is NaOH or KOH.
+Function- makes rebreathing possible, thus conserving gases and volatile agents, decreasing OR pollution, and avoiding the hazards of carbon dioxide rebreathing.
+Soda lime- Activator is NaOH (or KOH).
 Silica and kieselguhr added as hardeners.
 Indicators for soda lime (such as ethyl violet) are colorless when fresh, and purple when exhausted, because of pH changes in the granules.

 Problems:

-The strong bases (NaOH, KOH which function as activators) have been convincingly implicated in the carbon monoxide problem with the methyl-ethyl ethers (desflurane, sevoflurane, isoflurane), and the generation of Compound A by sevoflurane.
-Two more definitive approaches to dealing with these problems have surfaced:
+The strong bases (NaOH, KOH which function as activators) have been convincingly implicated in the carbon monoxide problem with the methyl-ethyl ethers (des-, sevo, isoflurane), and the generation of Compound A by sevoflurane.
+Two definitive approaches to dealing with these problems have surfaced:

 1. Lithium-containing (Litholyme) or lithium-based (Spiralith) absorbents